aheze/AppClipQuickStart/README.md

 # AppClipQuickStart
-Instructions on how to make an app clip.
+Instructions on how to make and publish an app clip.
 This will eventually get cleaned up and transformed into an article.

 1. Add a new target